gauntface/web-push-book/_src_content/chapter-01/02-how-push-works.md

 I briefly mentioned that every push service on the web has the same API.
 That API is called the [**Web Push Protocol**](https://tools.ietf.org/html/draft-ietf-webpush-protocol).

-It's a IETF standard that defines how you make an API call to the *endpoint* on a `PushSubscription`.
+It's an IETF standard that defines how you make an API call to the *endpoint* on a `PushSubscription`.
 Basically, you need to make a network request to the *endpoint*.